 About the hard shells compared this time

-Three models compared this time. *The moisture permeable material in the () is
+The three models compared this time. *The material in parentheses is breathable

 - Teton Bros.
 TB Jacket (Polartec NeoShell)